sharunkumar/New-Grad-Positions-2023/README.md

 # 2023 New Grad Tech Positions :earth_americas:

 Happy New Year!
 Use this repo to share and keep track of any full time positions in SWE, Quant, Data Scientist, ML Engineer and PM.
-You got this! :party
+You got this! :party:

 ## 🧠 Tech Interview Guides</summary>